Fingerpicking is a guitar-playing technique that utilizes the fingertips of the right hand to pluck the strings.

-Additionally, the Yamaha FG800 has a scalloped bracing, which means a bunch of material is shaved away from the lower half of the brace.
+Additionally, the Yamaha FG800 has scalloped bracing, which means a bunch of material is shaved away from the lower half of the brace.
 This allows the brace to vibrate more and contributes a lot to its sound quality.

 It has a rich deep sounding bass and bright timbre and projections.
-While it is definitely not a Taylor or Martin, it sound great for what it is.
+While it is definitely not a Taylor or Martin, it sounds great for what it is.
 In terms of this guitar action, we have absolutely no complaints.

 - Great beginner fingerpicking guitar

 - Great sound for a cheap guitar